-Academic standards for the Psychology Scholars Program require that students maintain a GPA of 3.2 or be referred to the Psychology Department Chair for dismissal considerations.
-Failure to restore the academic standing to a 3.2 GPA following a semester of probation will constitute sufficient grounds for dismissal from the accelerated combined program.
+Academic standards for the Psychology Scholars Program require that students maintain a GPA of 3.2 or students will be referred to the Chair of the Psychology Department for dismissal considerations.
+Failure to restore the academic standing to a 3.2 GPA following a semester of probation will constitute sufficient grounds for dismissal from the accelerated combined degree program.
 A grade of "F" in any course or participation in unethical or unprofessional practices may also be grounds for dismissal.